 - Cut your meat into cut into 3 ½ cm (1 ¼ " cubes) or buy pre-cut meat.

 - Pat the cubed meat dry with paper towels.
 This will help the meat to form a nice brown crust when seared.Sprinkle the beef with salt and pepper.

 - Heat 2 tablespoons of oil, over high heat, in a large, heavy-based Dutch Oven or saucepan with a tight-fitting lid.
 The oil should not smoke.
 You will notice that the oil is hot and ready to use when it begins to shimmer.

-- Turn into a serving dish or serve, family-style, at the table in the pan in which it was cooked.Add the remaining parsley just before serving.Serve with rice, mashed potato, crusty bread or buttered noodles*.
+- Turn into a serving dish or serve, family-style, at the table in the pan in which it was cooked.Add some extra parsley just before serving.Serve with rice, mashed potato, crusty bread or buttered noodles.
+See Note 7

-*To obtain maximum flavour from the parsley I like to add it at the end of cooking.
+- To obtain maximum flavour and freshness of the parsley, add it at the end of cooking.

 - For buttered noodles, boil the pasta of your choice until it is al dente, toss in a bowl with some butter, salt, pepper and chopped parsley.

 - Please note, the nutritional information is based on this dish serving six people.
 It does not include what the dish is served with.
 The nutritional information is an estimate only.